 Although shadow box frames have been around for some time, you might want to consider the frame style a suitable choice this year if you want to upgrade the frames in your home by adding depth and variety of appearance.
 (5)

-Framing trends have helped homeowners discover new options for them to enhance the look of their home’s interiors.
+Framing trends have helped homeowners discover new options to enhance the look of their home’s interiors.
 Whether you’re going for a minimalist vibe or planning to use a picture as a focal point on your wall, these current framing trends will inspire you to try something new for your home.

 - “Picture Frame Market: Information by Type (Hanging Frames, Tabletop Frames), Application (Personal Photos, Art Pictures, Others), and Region — Forecast till 2029”, Source: https://straitsresearch.com/report/picture-frame-market/